solo-io/workshops/gloo/gloo/README.md

 curl -s -L $(glooctl proxy url)
 ```

-It should return "v1", this is the response from the service echo-v1.
+It should return **"my demo app version is v1"**, this is the response from the service echo-v1.

 ### Routing to multiple upstreams